 - Turn the Instant Pot to Saute mode and heat oil.
 Add the massaman curry paste and saute for 10 to 15 seconds.

 - Add chicken and mix well with the curry paste.
 Add potatoes, onions, cashews, fish sauce, brown sugar and salt.
-Add ½ cup of the separated water from the coconut milk and stir everything well.
+Add ยฝ cup of the separated water from the coconut milk and stir everything well.

 - Carefully place the tall trivet inside the Instant Pot.
 Place the prepared rice bowl on the trivet.

 - Close the Instant Pot lid with pressure value to sealing.
-Cook on manual/pressure cook (Hi) for 5 mins followed by 10 minute natural pressure release.
+Pressure Cook(Hi) for 5 minutes followed by 10 minute natural pressure release.

 - Stir in the reserved coconut cream.
 Set the Instant Pot to Saute mode and bring the curry to a gentle boil.